giancosta86/jardinero-frontend/README.md

 - **redirect to the frontend development server** when in _development_ mode

-- **serve the actual frontend files** when in _production_ mode
+- **serve the actual frontend files**, from a directory of _static files_, when in _production_ mode.
+To copy the frontend files to the aforementioned directory, please consider using the **jardinero-copy-frontend** script

 ### Development redirection

 When in development mode, you should _redirect_ the traffic to the frontend development server.

-Additionally, please remember to activate CORS for websockets when in development mode.
+Additionally, please remember to _activate CORS for websockets_ when in development mode.

 ## Communication protocol

 ### Query parameters

-The only query parameter expected is:
+The query parameter that should be passed to the frontend is:

-- **backend-port**: used in _development_ mode - when the frontend runs on a dedicated port on _localhost_ - and contains the port of the backend server, used for _websocket_ communication
+- **backend-port**: used **only** in _development_ mode - when the frontend runs on a dedicated port on _localhost_; it contains the port of the backend server, used for _websocket_ communication

 ### WebSocket messages - From frontend to backend